Sandburrower

-The sandburrowers or simply burrowers are a family, Creediidae, of fishes in the order Perciformes.
+The sandburrowers or simply burrowers are a family, Creediidae, of ray-finned fishes in the order Acropomatiformes.

 They are native to coastal waters the Indian and Pacific Oceans.
 They are very small fishes; with the exception of the larger Donaldson's sandburrower, Limnichthys donaldsoni, most species reach only 3 to 7 cm in length.
 They live in shallow waters close to the shore, burrowing into sandy areas swept by currents or by surf.